jstachio/kiwi/readme.md

 Resources are used to load key values and key values can be used to specify and find more resources (to load more key values).
 Kiwi is recursive.

+For the rest of the explanation of architecture we will go bottom up.

 ### KeyValue